Zimatic/ili9488-SAMD21-invert-vivid-fix/README.md

 - **Wrong orientation:** use `setRotation(0|1|2|3)`; 0 and 2 were confirmed good.
 - **Flicker/tearing:** stay at 16 MHz; shorten wires; common ground.

-Good luck — this bundle is the “known good” state we validated together.
+Good luck — this bundle is the “known good” state we validated for the iLi9488 clone.